SSSokach/Multimodal_llava/README.md

 ### data

 Prepare your sft data.
-Here is an example:
+There are some examples in `./data`.

-`multimodal_mode`  can be `image，video，audio，depth，thermal，none`, which `none` mean "only text"
+Here is an image sft data example:

 ```json
 [